 Clean up Wester Gas Plant

-The orginal gas plant of Westergasfabriek was torn down, as well as the beautiful water tower.
+The original gas plant of Westergasfabriek was torn down, as well as the beautiful water tower.
 The remaining buildings were left to waste for years.
-Since the 1990’s the Westergas area was renovated and the polluted soil cleaned.
+In the 1990s the Westergas area was renovated and the polluted soil cleaned.

 The large gas holder became a spectacular venue for the first Amsterdam mass techno raves.
 The huge Gashouder was home to the legendary and still happening Awakenings parties.